Neutrollized/Neutrollized/README.md

 # Yo!
-I'm Glen and I do :cloud: engineery things
+I'm Glen and I do :robot::brain: and :cloud: engineery things

 ### I'm a big fan of Google Cloud